How to defeat 6 supervillains of heart health

 Hollywood’s flood of blockbuster superhero flicks tells us something about our collective appetite for the triumph of good over evil.
 While you may never wield an otherworldly hammer like Thor, you can be your heart’s hero by defeating six supervillains that wreak havoc on this hardworking organ.

-B. Shields Stutts, MD, a board-certified cardiologist at Bingham Memorial Hospital, explains why heroes such as exercising, following a good diet, not smoking, and maintaining a healthy weight beat out supervillains every time.
+Here are some super reasons why heroes such as exercising, following a good diet, not smoking, and maintaining a healthy weight beat out supervillains every time.

-An estimated 80 percent of Americans do not get enough exercise.
+An estimated 80% of Americans do not get enough exercise.
 Yet, we have the power to vanquish this villain.
 The American Heart Association recommends any combination of 150 minutes of moderate to vigorous activity per week.
 Dr. Stutts suggests a simple start: “If you’re doing nothing, do something.
 If you’re doing something, do more.”

-Defeat this demon by increasing the intake of low saturated fat proteins, vegetables and low sugar fruit (mostly the berries).
+Defeat this antihero by increasing the intake of low saturated fat proteins, vegetables and low sugar fruit (mostly the berries).
 It’s also time to vaporize big serving sizes.
 “Portion control is a major problem in this country,” Dr. Stutts says.

 Sinister Smoke Breaks